 - Public Fishing Events

-- Become an Instructor - Go FishIN Crew Captains
+- Become an Instructor - Crew Captains

 - State Fair Fishin’ Pond

-Go FishIN in the City is Indiana DNR’s urban fishing program.
-It aims to increase fishing opportunities in urban areas.
+The Urban Fishing Program aims to increase fishing opportunities in urban areas.
 We identified several family-friendly parks across the state that have public fishing areas with excellent shore fishing.
 Many of the sites are city parks that have no gate fee, convenient parking near the water, and restrooms.
 These locations are stocked with catchable-size channel catfish and rainbow trout.
 Some of the parks hold fishing events throughout the year.

 - General fishing information